MDF - Laser Cutting and Engraving

 features explain why MDF is used notably in interior design and in

-MDF is easy to maintain.
+Medium Density Fibreboard DF is easier to maintain than natural wood products.
 To clean your models, simply use a cleaning product, that has no ammonia or abrasive powder, with a damp cloth on the object.
 It is recommended to avoid rough cloths, scouring sponges, lacquer thinner, and aggressive cleaning products.

 For some projects, you might hesitate between MDF and plywood.
 There is one case in which you'll want to choose MDF: when you need parts to fit together tightly, and be assembled into a 3D shape.
 The fact is that the thickness for plywood is indicative, and may vary.
 Because MDF, on the contrary, is so stable, it will help you make sure your parts fit together correctly.